Dartvauder/NeuroSandboxWebUI/TechnicalFiles/Wikies/WikiEN.md

 ### Additional Information:

 1) All generations are saved in the *outputs* folder.
 You can open the *outputs* folder using the `Outputs` button
-2) You can turn off the application using the `Close terminal` button and reload models dropdown lists using
+2) You can turn off the application using the `Close terminal` button and reload models dropdown lists using `Reload interface` button

 ## Where can i get models and voices?